RUNCOM: Usage

 RUNCOM is not a shell in the sense of the UNIX shell.
-When you type commands into CTSS they go to the supervisor (kernel), not any UNIX-shell-like program.
-You cannot type commands into RUNCOM, it processes disk files.
-CTSS files have first name and a second name separated by spaces, e.g. FOO BCD.
+When a user type commands into CTSS they go to the supervisor (kernel), not any UNIX-shell-like program.
+Users cannot type commands into RUNCOM, it processes disk files.
+CTSS files have first name and a second name separated by spaces, e.g. FOO BCD, similar to CMS.